chriskrycho/v5.chriskrycho.com/site/notes/2025/01/Momentum.md

 This resonates very strongly with me, and you should read [the whole post][aot], because I agree with his recommendations!
 Along the same lines, I wrote last week that I want this to be [a year of “shipping”][shipping], and in my post [announcing True Myth v8.2][tm-8.2], I wrote:

-> None of these will not be especially hard to add or fix, and in fact I already have a first pass done on some of them, but they are not ready to ship—and I *really* wanted to ship this.
+> …I *really* wanted to ship this.
 Shipping begets shipping.
 Momentum matters.
 Getting this version out the door got me excited, and I think it will be that much easier to turn around and get those other features out the door.

 [shipping]: https://v5.chriskrycho.com/notes/year-of-shipping/
 [tm-8.2]: https://v5.chriskrycho.com/elsewhere/true-myth-v8.2.0now-with-a-task-type/